Today we will do something different. Instead of visiting a site, we will dig into data and see what Israel tourism statistics we can find.

 missions, and 5.2% specified “other” as the main purpose of their visit.

-Most tourists stayed in hotels or holiday resorts.
+Most tourists stay in hotels or holiday resorts.
 Here is a pie chart that represents the data.

 Level of accommodation